shannonlal/mortgage-calculator/docs/NX-HELPER-COMMANDS.md

 nx test calculator-service
 ```

+## Building NestJS Resources

-## Create a Nest JS Service in a project
+### Create a Nest JS Service in a project

 The following command will create a term service (and spec) in a project (library or app) called calculator service
 ```
 nx g @nrwl/nest:service term --project=calculator-service
 ```

-## Create a Nest JS Controller in a project
+### Create a Nest JS Controller in a project
 The following command will create a term service (and spec) in a project (library or app) called calculator service

 ```
-nx g @nrwl/nest:controller term --project=calculator-ui
+nx g @nrwl/nest:controller term --project=calculator-api --directory=app/controllers
 ```